John Henry Anderson: Career

 Anderson was born near Torphins in Aberdeenshire.
 Orphaned at the age of ten, he started his career appearing on the stage with a travelling dramatic company in 1830.
 At seventeen, he began performing magic and in 1837, at the age of twenty-three, he performed at the castle of Lord Panmure, whose endorsement of Anderson inspired him to put a touring show together which lasted for three years.
 In 1840, Anderson settled in London, opening the New Strand Theatre.
 Anderson said that Sir Walter Scott gave him the stage name, The Great Wizard of the North.

 Anderson's success came from his extensive use of advertising and popular shows which captivated his audience.
 The Wizard was committed to philanthropy and expert showmanship, making him one of the earliest magicians to attain a high level of world renown.
 As he declared, "It is the duty of all magicians to give entertainment".
 He would remove tricks from his performances if they were not enthusiastically received.
 Anderson is famous for a lifetime of successful performances of the bullet catch illusion.
 Although he did not invent the trick, he made it widely popular and several of his rivals copied Anderson's version in their own shows.
 Anderson is also credited to be the first magician to pull a rabbit out of a tophat.
 The trick had existed before in different forms, yet, Anderson was the first magician that performed this classic trick on stage.

 In 1842, Anderson married Hannah Longherst from Aberdeen, an assistant with his show.
 The following year their son John Henry Jr. was born.
 In 1845, Anderson's mistress Miss Prentice gave birth to Philip Prentice Anderson, but died in childbirth.
-Anderson, however, supported the child for his entire life.
+Anderson, however, supported her child for his entire life.
 Anderson would also have two daughters – Helen and Alice – who assisted in their father's show and later became successful magicians, and a second illegitimate son with a member of his touring troupe.